How much can a penny buy?

 About the only thing of value you can still get for a penny is electricity.
 The cost of electricity, for the value you receive in return, is about as good as it gets.
 Let’s say the average rate for a kilowatt-hour (kWh) of electricity is 10 cents.
 Put another way, if you use 1,000 watts of electricity for 60 minutes, that would cost a dime; and 100 watts of electricity would cost you just a single penny.
 That is enough to power a 9-watt LED light bulb, the equivalent of a 60-watt incandescent bulb, for 11 hours, all for only a penny.
 Where else can you get that kind of value?

 And what about your smartphone?
-Using the same 10 cents per kWh price, you can fully charge your iPhone more than 18 times for a penny.
+Using an average 10 cents per kWh, you can fully charge your iPhone more than 18 times for a penny.
 That means you can charge it once every day of the year for about 20 cents total.

 How much electricity does the US use in a year?